mohdd9930/blog-web-page-with-admin-panel/README.md

 PORT=5000
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret
+Replace your_mongodb_connection_string and your_jwt_secret with your actual values.

-Run the Frontend and Backend
+6. Run the Backend Server
+bash
+Copy
+Edit

-# In Backend folder
+cd Backend
 npm start
+7. Run the Frontend Server
+Open a new terminal window and run:

+bash
+Copy
+Edit
-# In Frontend folder
+cd Frontend
 npm start